-Since passwords are easy for cyber criminals to crack, a password alone is not enough to protect municipal networks and systems from being breached.
 Implementing multi-factor authentication is a simple way to keep municipal networks secure.
 Multi-factor authentication is a security enhancement that requires a user to supply additional information besides a username and password before being allowed to login to an account or gain access to a network or system.
 Even if a password is cracked or stolen, access is thwarted because of multi-factor authentication.
 For the authentication to be complete, a user must enter their login/password and then when prompted provide a passcode or security code, usually a temporary code sent by email or text to gain access.
 Multi-factor authentication is highly recommended whenever employees request remote access to municipal networks and systems.
 While many apps and programs such as Office 365 already support multi-factor authentication, it is important not to overlook other critical software programs that are used by various departments.
-Municipal governments can install multi-factor authentication services.
+Municipal governments can install multi-factor authentication apps or hire a third-party vendor that offer cloud-based multi-factor authentication services.